What’s in a good logo design brief? And what information do designers really need before designing a logo?

 Who is Your target audience?:

 This series of questions is quite possibly one of the most important questions you can ask, as this audience is who you are designing the logo for in order to best serve your client.
-Knowing the ideal “person” you are designing for will set the tone for the logo.
+Knowing the person you are designing for will set the spirit of the logo.
 It’s good to get as specific and well defined as possible for the best setup for success.
 Do you need a playful logo to fit the audience?
 Or a more serious, mature logo?
 Are your consumers younger or are they of the older generation?
 Knowing these things will help you to define the feel, and then design the best solution for your client.

 Do you have specific colors that you would like to see within the logo/branding (please indicate if the colors you list are a guideline or if they are a set choice that must be worked with):